meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 ### meshStack-provisioned Identities

-In this mode meshStack provisions identities used in meshProjects on the respective cloud platform.
-The lifecycle of the identity is automatically managed via meshStack, including deprovisioning.
-In this mode, identity federation involves the meshIdB and meshcloud can provide all necessary configuration and setup assistance.
-This is only available for Cloud Foundry.
+In this mode meshStack provisions user identities used in meshProjects on the respective cloud platform.
+Please note that this mode is deprecated and we do not advise new platform integration to be configured this way.

 ```mermaid
 graph LR;